ztyyLV/web-twain-docs/info/api/Addon_OCR.md

 The default `language` is `eng` which indicates English.
 To use a certain language, you must first have its language data locally, if it's not available yet, you can download it using the method [`DownloadLangData()`](#downloadlangdata).

-The default `format` is `OCROF_PDFIMAGEOVERTEXT` which indicats an Image-over-Text PDF.
+The default `format` is `OCROF_PDFIMAGEOVERTEXT` which indicates an Image-over-Text PDF.

 The default `mode` is `PSM_AUTO` which indicates automatic page segmentation.